Amazing work going on in SA see below the email received in March 2018:

 The Kodumela Schools Link (Schools Intervention Programme)

-Rosina the head of Mamokaile School knew, like all schools, she had children who were struggling.
-Having watched and taken part in small group and individual catch up sessions or interventions in Cholsey School in 2013 she took the idea back, along with as many photos resources and ideas she could carry!
-We were quite frankly exhausted at the end of her visit here.
-But what a difference it made .
+The programme started when Rosina the head of Mamokaile School who knew, like all schools, she had children who were struggling watched and took part in small group and individual catch up sessions or interventions in Cholsey School in 2013 she took the idea back, along with as many photos resources and ideas she could carry!

 We could not have dreamed so much progress could be made from one visit here.
 Both Mamokaile and Masekane School had new dedicated SEN (Intervention) rooms where struggling children could get specialised help to assist them in catching up with their peers.
 Rosina had succeeded in recruiting and training volunteers even getting a stipend from the government to pay two assistant teachers.
 She also rolled out the programme with Elizabeth, head of Masekane, and other interested schools.
 Her passion for teaching and learning meant she was not content with just improving learning in her own school but wanted it for all of the local schools.
 Her aim during our visit was to enthuse not only the other partner schools but engage the equivalent of county council officials and government including an SA Ofsted inspector!